TheArturthur/CoppermindScraper/Cosmere/Abraham Desjardins.md

 After Megan died, Abraham told David that he needed to live his life, instead of having Steelheart live it for him.
 After this, Abraham and the rest of the Reckoner cell interrogate Conflux, who they actually managed to abduct.
 Abraham positioned a large flashlight on Conflux's face, so he could keep Conflux disorientated.

-After Conflux shut off all the power in Newcago, the Reckoners discussed how they would attack Steelheart.
+After Conflux shut off most of the power in Newcago, the Reckoners discussed how they would attack Steelheart.
 When David dedicated the following fight with Steelheart to Megan, Abraham noted that it was ironic, because Megan was the one who didn't want to bring down Steelheart.
 He claimed that the truth was not a downer, only the lies that they pretend to accept.
 Abraham believed that the specific type of gun was the thing that hurt Steelheart.
 However, Prof believed that only the Faithful could harm Steelheart, and claimed that Abraham might be able to kill Steelheart.
 Abraham suggested that they set explosives beneath [[Soldier Field\|Soldier Field]], which the rest of the team agreed with.
 He then took care of the UV headlights, so they might be able to turn Nightwielder into corporeal form.
 Abraham was also in charge of blowing the secondary charges on the far wall, in case they needed a distraction.